 Going to the Sun Road is the only road that traverses Montana’s incredible Glacier National Park.
 Since its completion in 1932, the 53-mile route has been designated a National Historic Landmark and a Historic Civil Engineering Landmark, both with good reason.
 The narrow, two-lane road is treacherous in parts, but the panoramic mountain views of one of the country’s most beautiful states make it worth the drive.
 With its location along the Continental Divide, the weather can be bleak and unpredictable, particularly in winter.
 Most years, the road doesn’t open until June or July, giving visitors only a four-month window to experience its beauty.

 You might be surprised to learn that one of the country’s most visited national parks lies just 75 miles from the center of Washington, D.C.
 Shenandoah National Park is the crown jewel among Virginia’s green space with 75 scenic overlooks and more than 500 miles of trails (101 of which traverse the Appalachian Trail) stretched across 200,000 acres.
 It’s a diverse landscape that covers wetlands, rocky cliffs, and waterfalls, and is home to hundreds of bird species and the relatively rare black bear.
 Skyline Drive is the only public road through the park.
 The scenic drive covers 105 miles along the crest of the Blue Ridge Mountains with stunning panoramic views on either side.
-While a relatively brief ride, on a good, clear day, it takes a minimum three hours to drive end to end.
+While a relatively brief ride, on a good, clear day, it takes a minimum of three hours to drive end to end.
 But honestly, you’ll want to take your time and linger a whole lot longer.

 Minutes from the tiny tourist town of Bar Harbor, the Acadia All-American Road offers one of the most unique and varied drives in the United States.
 At its lowest elevation, the winding two-lane road hugs the Maine coastline near sea level.
 At the summit of Cadillac Mountain (an elevation of 1,530 feet), a scenic lookout affords sweeping views of the state’s rugged Atlantic coast.
 The scenic drive between both elevations offers plenty of opportunities for hiking (check out the harrowing Precipice Trail), bird-watching (the park is home to nesting falcons), and grabbing a traditional popover at the wildly popular waterfront Jordan Pond House.
 At daybreak, visitors can catch the first rays of sunlight to hit the continental United States from the summit of Cadillac Mountain.
 After dark, the park provides prime stargazing opportunities thanks to its near-zero light pollution.